gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

-Get details about an user source.
+Get details about an identity source.
 [name] is required.
-This is the name or id of an user source.
+This is the name or id of an identity source.
 ```

 #### user-sources get-type